karanchinch10/My_Projects/README.md

 <h1><a href="https://github.com/karanchinch10/Oldcar_Sell_Regression">1.
 Predict Price of old Car</a></h1>
-Now a day we know many peoples are going to <strong>buy second hand car instaed of buying new one</strong>, because its is better investment option where we get almost <strong>30-40% discount</strong>. but main question arise here is how will us know <strong>actual selling price of old car</strong> base on their features or which factor matters most to determine selling price of car??
-So in orer to solve this complex problem, I have build <strong>machine learning model</strong> which will predict the <strong>estimated price of car</strong> at which car should be sold base on given features.
+Now a day we know many peoples are going to <strong>buy second hand car instaed of buying new one</strong>, because its is better investment option where we get almost <strong>30-40% discount</strong>. but main question here is how will us know <strong>actual selling price of old car</strong> base on their features or which factor matters most to determine selling price of car??
+So in order to solve this complex problem, I have build <strong>machine learning model</strong> which will predict the <strong>estimated price of car</strong> at which car should be sold base on given features.

-- I have made <strong>ML model</strong> which will predict estimated price of old car base on thier features such as <strong>brand,KM drive,Power,Year and so on..</strong>
+- I have made <strong>ML model</strong> which predict estimated price of old car base on thier features such as <strong>brand,KM drive,Power,Year and so on..</strong>
-- Completed stepwise <strong>EDA (Exploratory Data Analysis)</strong> then visualizatiion to get some idea about <strong>important features or correlation</strong> of each feature with output which dominates more to predict price
+- Completed stepwise <strong>EDA (Exploratory Data Analysis)</strong> then visualizatiion to get some idea about <strong>important features & their correlation</strong> with output feature i.e price
-- Then I have done <strong>Feature Engineering</strong> which includes <strong>features extraction & features construction</strong> based on my domian knowledge and visualization followed by label encoding
+- Then Done <strong>Feature Engineering</strong> which includes <strong>features extraction & features construction</strong> based on my domian knowledge and visualization followed by label encoding
 - <strong>Train multiples ML models</strong> then Analysed & compare performance of differents models based of accuracy and complexity
 - Used all regression algorithms to train model and after comparing result of all, got well accuracy by <strong>RandomForestRegressor(cross validation--around 90%)</strong>
 - Finally <strong>Build web application</strong> using streamlit and <strong>deploy</strong> the model
 - <strong>Web App</strong> 👉 <strong><https://karanchinch10-oldcar-sell-streamlit-app-p6gwqq.streamlitapp.com/></strong> 💝
 - Technical tools or library used -- <code>Python,Numpy,Pandas,sklearn,matplotllib,html,css,streamlit</code>
 -
-  -  <a href="https://www.kaggle.com/code/karanchinchpure/predict-price-of-used-cars-regression-problem"><strong>View On Kaggle</strong></a> 💝
+  -  <a href="https://www.kaggle.com/code/karanchinchpure/predict-price-of-used-cars-regression-problem"><strong>View On Kaggle</strong></a> 💝 -  <a href="https://github.com/karanchinch10/Oldcar_Sell_Regression"><strong>View On Github</strong></a> 💝
-  -  <a href="https://github.com/karanchinch10/Oldcar_Sell_Regression"><strong>View On Github</strong></a> 💝
+  -  <a href="https://karanchinch10-oldcar-sell-streamlit-app-p6gwqq.streamlitapp.com"><strong>Web App</strong></a> 💝

 <h1><a href="https://github.com/karanchinch10/Oldcar_Sell_Regression">2.
 Bank Marketing Campaign</a></h1>
 <strong>Marketing campaigns</strong> are sets of strategic activities that promote a <strong>business’s goal</strong> or objective.
 A marketing campaign could be used to promote a product, a service, or the brand as a whole.
 To achieve the most effective results, campaigns are carefully planned and the activities are varied.
 Marketing campaigns are characterized by focusing on the <strong>customer needs</strong> and their overall satisfaction.